Brans-Dicke theory in Bondi-Sachs form: Asymptotically flat solutions, asymptotic symmetries and gravitational-wave memory effects: Gravitational-wave memory effects

 In the BMS group, there are also symmetries parameterized by the vector field on the 2-sphere, $Y^A$.
 This vector field is required to be a conformal Killing vector on the 2-sphere from Eq.~\eqref{eq:YckvS2}; the space of such vector fields that are globally defined form a six-dimensional algebra, which is isomorphic to the Lorentz algebra of 3+1 dimensional Minkowski spacetime.
 There have also been proposals to consider extensions of the BMS algebra that enlarge the symmetry algebra by including either all the conformal Killing vectors on the 2-sphere that have complex-analytic singularities~\cite{Barnich:2009se,Barnich:2010eb} or all smooth vector fields on the 2-sphere~\cite{Campiglia:2014yka,Campiglia:2015yka}.
 When the Wald-Zoupas prescription was applied to these extended BMS algebras, it was found that there needed to be an additional term to the flux (or the change in the charges) to maintain that the difference in the charges was equal to the flux~\cite{Flanagan:2015pxa}.
 For the smooth vector fields, it was shown that this related term could be absorbed into the definition of the charges~\cite{Compere:2018ylh}.
 This new term was closely related to a new type of GW memory effect called GW spin memory~\cite{Pasterski:2015tva}.
 There was also a second type of new GW memory related to these extended symmetries called GW CM memory~\cite{Nichols:2018qac}.
 These two new memory effects are related to the electric- and magnetic-parity parts of the subleading displacement memory in $\Delta \mathcal C_{AB}$.
 We now discuss the computation of these effects in Brans-Dicke theory.

-First, we write the change in the charges associated with an extended BMS algebra element $\vec \xi = Y^A \vec \partial_A $ as a smooth vector field $Y^A$.
+First, we write the change in the charges associated with an extended BMS algebra element $\vec \xi = Y^A \vec \partial_A $ for a smooth vector field $Y^A$.
 Starting from Eq.~\eqref{eq:fluxBD} and integrating by parts to simplify the expression, we find \bw

 \ew where $\Delta \mathcal F_{(Y)}$ is the additional term needed to relate the change in the charges to the flux integral.
 It is given by

 where we introduced the notation of~\cite{Nichols:2017rqr} for the $u$ integral of $\Psi$